on2me/on2me/README.md

 Hello, I'm On2Me!
 Welcome to my GitHub profile — thank you for stopping by.

-I'm a learing Cyber Security Specialist based in Germany with a strong passion for all things security.
+I'm a learing upcoming Cyber Security Specialist based in Germany with a strong passion for all things security.
 Whether it's breaking systems to understand how they work or building robust defenses to protect them, I thrive on solving complex challenges and continuously learning in this ever-evolving field.

 Core Expertise